imjchiang/arcade-of-games/README.md

-# Balloon Bomber Refreshed
+# Arcade of Games

 ## Purpose
-To create an interface where a user could sign up and play games (for now just limited to balloon bomber) and store their game data under their profile and user data.
+To create an interface where a user could sign up and play games (for now just limited to gomoku and balloon bomber) and store their game data under their profile and user data.

 ## Games
 ### Balloon Bomber
 Fly as a balloon or another flying entity (which can be unlocked as you progress) and attack/bomb enemy entities while dodging projectiles shot from those enemies.

+### Gomoku
+Get five of your pieces in a row.

 ## Status
 Building